American Democracy and Its Discontents

-There are no easy answers, Harbridge-Young responded.
+There are no easy answers, Harbridge-Yong responded.
 Part of the challenge is understanding what is going on with the public and what is going on with Congress.

 While the media narrative depicts a widening political polarization, voters’ beliefs are not that far apart compared to historical standards, she continued.
 But it is true that state legislatures and Congress are home to fewer moderates and have become engines of partisan gridlock.

 So we see less common ground for bipartisanship—and fewer incentives for officials to reach that common ground, she said.

 In surveys of legislators, Harbridge-Yong and her colleagues show that elected officials misperceive what the public wants.
 They fear that voters will punish compromise, though voters—even many partisan ones—favor compromise most of the time.
 Instead, the legislators are responding to a “very vocal minority” of their electorate who favors partisanship.

 Meanwhile, many would point to Americans as being polarized as never before, but that may be a “false narrative,” Druckman said.